-242. Priorities of IFAD12 (2022-2024) recognizes the importance of contributing to the 2030 Agenda for Sustainable Development as well as drawing on synergies among the three treaties emerging from the Rio Convention.
-Namely, the UN Framework Convention on Climate Change resources mobilization strategies and partnerships; revisions to strategies, action plans, guidance, and related policies; analysis of necessary human and financial resources.
+144 The analysis of business model includes covered the following: Fund's emerging climate priority under IFAD12; resources mobilization strategies and partnerships; revisions to strategies, action plans, guidance, and related policies; analysis of necessary human and financial resources.
 Related documents were: IFAD12 replenishment documents submitted to the Executive Board, updates to the SECAP in 2020, submissions to EB related to 2RP, revised IFAD's regular grant policy (to become effective in 2022 January), Revised operational guidance to targeting (2019), Knowledge management strategy (2019), the three phases of McKinsey Analytical HR study on IFAD's current and future workforce composition, People, Products and Technology paper(2020), Decentralization 2.0 (2021-2023), Procedures and Guidance to Country Strategies - President's Bulletin (April 2019), and climate related "How-to-do-notes" (HDTN) published by technical units.